jurca/szn-options/README.md

 This component is not meant to be used stand-alone, it is a helper component meant to be used in other `szn-` components.

+---

+This project has been re-integrated into the [szn-select](https://github.com/jurca/szn-select) element.
+This repository is no longer up-to-date.

+---

 ## Usage

 Markup (usually created dynamically via JS):